How To Stop Eating Out of Boredom

 7. Slow Down When Eating

 People eat very quickly – but it does more harm than good.
-When we eat slowly, research shows that we feel fuller, quicker.
+When we eat slowly and practice mindful eating, research shows that the amount of food we eat is less because we feel fuller, quicker.
 Take at least 20 minutes to eat your meals and snacks – set a timer (your phone works just fine) to make sure you get there.
 You may even realize your total food intake decreases!

 This just worked for me!
 As soon as you feel full, put the snack or meal away.
 Even just moving it across the room can be helpful.
 If possible, put it away in a cupboard or in the fridge or freezer.